The Dana Club serves two primary roles:

-Officers of the Dana Club serve for one year and are third year graduate students elected by the student body at the end of the previous academic year.
-The President serves as the primary liaison between the graduate students and the department.
-The Vice President oversees department jobs and serves as the primary event coordinator.
+Officers of the Dana Club serve for one year and are elected by the student body at the end of the previous academic year.
+The President acts as the main liaison between the graduate students and the department.
+The Vice President oversees departmental responsibilities and coordinates events.
 The Treasurer manages the Dana Club budget.

 Current Officers: